Needham Reiterates SPS Commerce (SPSC) Buy Recommendation

 Neuberger Berman Group holds 2,006K shares representing 5.49% ownership of the company.
 In it's prior filing, the firm reported owning 2,010K shares, representing a decrease of 0.19%.
 The firm increased its portfolio allocation in SPSC by 11.97% over the last quarter.

-Conestoga Capital Advisors holds 1,586K shares representing 4.34% ownership of the company.
-In it's prior filing, the firm reported owning 1,579K shares, representing an increase of 0.41%.
-The firm increased its portfolio allocation in SPSC by 106,474.71% over the last quarter.
+Conestoga Capital Advisors holds 1,573K shares representing 4.31% ownership of the company.
+In it's prior filing, the firm reported owning 1,586K shares, representing a decrease of 0.78%.
+The firm increased its portfolio allocation in SPSC by 18.62% over the last quarter.

 NBGNX - Neuberger Berman Genesis Fund Investor Class holds 1,146K shares representing 3.14% ownership of the company.
 In it's prior filing, the firm reported owning 1,288K shares, representing a decrease of 12.33%.
 The firm increased its portfolio allocation in SPSC by 0.83% over the last quarter.